Link Search Menu Expand Document

 IPropertyHandler

-This interface is used to mark a class to be a property handler object.
-This interface has TInput and TResult generic types in which being used at both the Get() and Set() methods.
+This interface marks a class as a property handler.
+It exposes TInput and TResult generic type parameters used by both the Get() and Set() methods.

 Generic Types